djezzzl/database_consistency/README.md

 In the root directory of your Rails project run `bundle exec database_consistency`.
 To get a full output run `LOG_LEVEL=DEBUG bundle exec database_consistency`.

+You can also configure the gem to skip some of its checks using [.database_consistency.yml](example/.database_consistency.yml) file.

 ## How it works?

 - As first step, we iterate over all validators and check their consistency with the database constraints.